hmcts/nfdiv-case-api/README.md

 ./gradlew generateTypeScript
 ```

+Note that any master build will automatically bump the @hmcts/nfdiv-case-defintions package and publish it.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details